mbgg/public/infrastructure/trax_installation/installation.md

 Now you can **define vmstore as GlusterFS in proxmox through its web interface**

-# TODO: template config that generates specific config for cluster members

 # TODO: no funciona `ipmitool`

 # TODO: Move to another doc section